FeatherweightLabs/FeatherweightRouter/README.md

 - **Path / URL**: A String representing the current view or UI state the application is in.
 This can include hierarchy and view dependent information as parameters or query values.
 Ie, viewing a user profile
 - **State**: A stream of values over time.
 - **UI**: User Interface: A visual representation of the State that a user can interact with.

-## TODO

-In order of achievability:

-- [X] Decide if routes and routers should be interchangeable
-    - Use a single extendible Router struct type
-- [X] Finalise usage specs
-    - `Router(presenter:).routerModifier(modifier:paramaters:)`
-- [X] Separate all UIKit coupling into protocols
-    - Foundation is now the only dependency (for regex matching)
-- [X] Extendible router creators
-    - `route`, `junction` and `stack` are all extensions on the `Router` type
-- [X] AppKit and TVKit support
-    - The `Router` accepts a generic presenter type.
-Even command line presentation is as easy as changing out presenters.
-- [ ] Automatic URL scheme support

-- Ideal API?
-	- StackRouter(:) / Router(stack:)

 # License